tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

     Region Well  {material = GaN}
   }

-All the options included in this section, such ad the material, axis growth and alloy concentration, apply for the whole structure.
+All the options included in this section, such as the material, axis growth and alloy concentration, apply for the whole structure.
 If we want to specify a region with different properties, we may use the keyword ``Region`` and refer to a region name, as specified in the mesh file.

+COMMENT: Region o region o regions?
+Check this.

 The second part of the input file is devoted to the module declaration ::